Convergence of Stochastic Gradient Langevin Dynamics in the Lazy Training Regime: Introduction

-\textbf{Modeling of discrete training algorithms by SDEs:} Continuous-time modeling of discrete-time stochastic gradient descent by using SDEs has recently been investigated in many works, as the SDE model provides essential insights into the discrete stochastic gradient descent training algorithm.
-In this work, we consider an SDE-model to approximate stochastic gradient descent dynamics, inspired by \cite{EeSGDtoSDE}, which proved the viability of using stochastic gradient Langevin dynamics to model mini-batch stochastic gradient descent.
-Under certain assumptions, \cite{EeSGDtoSDE} shows that mini-batch stochastic gradient descent is a weak order-one approximation of the stochastic gradient Langevin dynamics \eqref{eq:SDE} (see Remark \ref{remark:Modeling}).\\ We limit our results to continuous models (as defined in the following section), although training typically employs stochastic gradient descent or other iterative methods in most practical applications.
+We limit our results to continuous models (as defined in the following section), although training typically employs stochastic gradient descent or other iterative methods in most practical applications.
 In addition to the multiple technical advantages arising from the continuous approximation of real (discrete) dynamics, such as the possibility of utilizing many tools from Itô calculus and the independence of the step size of the algorithm, this choice has yielded significant insights that apply to discrete models.
 One such instance is presented in \citet{malladi2024sdesscalingrulesadaptive}, where the authors derive a continuous model for the adaptive gradient algorithms, which is then used to motivate the optimality of the square root scaling rule for adjusting hyperparameters as batch sizes increase.